Careers360 Logo

 NCERT Exemplar Class 9 Maths Solutions chapter 11 Constructions

-NCERT exemplar Class 9 Maths solutions chapter 11 provides the student with hands-on experience on geometry box instruments and drawing some geometrical figure using it.
-Geometrical construction plays an essential role in engineering design.
-At Careers 360, highly skilled subject experts have prepared these NCERT exemplar Class 9 Maths chapter 11 solutions to develop an organised learning flow for the students practicing NCERT Class 9 Maths Book.
-These NCERT exemplar Class 9 Maths chapter 11 solutions develop a better understanding of the concept of construction as they are detailed and expressive.
-The syllabus put forward by CBSE for Class 9 has been incorporated in the NCERT exemplar Class 9 Maths solutions chapter 11.
+At Careers 360, highly skilled subject experts have prepared these NCERT Exemplar Class 9 Maths chapter 11 solutions to develop an organized learning flow for the students practicing the NCERT Class 9 Maths Book.
+These NCERT Exemplar Class 9 Maths chapter 11 solutions create a better understanding of the concept of construction as they are detailed and expressive.
+The syllabus put forward by CBSE for Class 9 has been incorporated in the NCERT Exemplar Class 9 Maths Solutions chapter 11.
+You can find the syllabus, books, notes, and class-wise solutions here.

 Answer:

-Hence we can’t construct 40^{\circ} by the use of a ruler and compass.
+Hence we can’t construct 40 by the use of a ruler and compass.

 Therefore option (B) is correct.

-The construction of a triangle ABC, given that BC = 6 cm, \angle B = 45^{\circ} is not possible when difference of AB and AC is equal to:
+Question:2 The construction of a triangle ABC, given that BC = 6 cm, B=45 is not possible when the difference of AB and AC is equal to:

 (A) 6.9 cm (B) 5.2 cm